mirakc/mirakc/README.md

     to the users concurrently
 * Reading TS packets from a tuner blocks a thread
-  * That is the reason why the `server.workers` configuration must be greater than the total number of local tuners
+  * That is the reason why the `server.workers` configuration must be greater than the total number of tuners

 ## TODO